shuvammitra1999/nlpFAQ/README.md

 In this notebook we examine the task of automatically retrieving a suitable response to customer questions from FAQs.
 Often websites have comprehensive FAQs, but manually searching and finding the answer to a specific question from these FAQs is not trivial.
 The purpose of this exercise is to answer user queries by automatically retrieving the closest question and answer from predefined FAQs when appropriate.

-We will use a sample dataset of FAQs extracted from the site https://machinelearninginterview.com for this task.
-This dataset can be replaced with a more elaborate dataset as appropriate.

 Installation and setup
 --------------------------